DezhengLee/Labster/README.md

 ### Using
+To begin, please follow these steps:

-First you need to download all `.py` files in the same folder, then execute labster.py and follow the instruction in GUI.
+1. Download all `.py` files and place them in the same folder.
-You need to check if the final formate of report is what your university required.
+2. Execute `labster.py`.
+3. Follow the instructions provided in the Graphical User Interface (GUI).

-The template 'database.csv' can be used to generate a template report and so you can check if the rounding method is used in your university.
-In practise, you can add as much as data rows you need.
-For the function, you need to write a function as a string.
-For example, if the function for the final is
+Ensure that the final report format complies with your university's requirements.
+You can use the 'database.csv' template to generate a sample report and verify if it adheres to your university's rounding methods.
+In practice, you can add as many data rows as needed.

+When defining your function, it should be written as a string.
+For example, if your final function is represented as:

 $\frac{4m}{\pi d^2 h}$

-then you need to write
+You should express it in the code as a string, like this:

 ```
-(4*m)/(pi*(d**2)*h)
+"4m / (pi * d**2 * h)"
 ```

+This will ensure that your function is correctly processed within the program.
 ## About Authors & Others
 This is just a product of a whim of a Math student so don't execpt too much ~ And there may be some bugs when the data are all in type of int, I'm now trying to fix these bugs.